 The parking surveys showed that Glebe Street had the highest average occupancy of 82% and recorded a peak occupancy of 100% several times over the survey period.
 Glebe Street is located in the centre of North Perth with commercial land uses on its eastern side and predominately residential properties on the west.
 Both the occupancy and location of Glebe Street in such close proximity to the commercial core of the town centre supports short term parking restrictions.
-The short term parking restrictions will increase the turnover of vehicles parking on Glebe Street.
+The short term parking restrictions will increase the turnover of vehicles parking on Glebe Street which is considered to increase the level of passive surveillance and security on Glebe Street.
 Given its location, mixed use nature and high occupancy rates it is recommended that the proposed 1P restriction be implemented.
 This accords with the proposed 'Category Matrix' and will assist the effectiveness and efficiency of parking in the town centre.